Hair Dryer for Drying Nails — Genius Hack or Bad Idea?

 Hair dryer (hot air) Regular polish 4–8 mins Bubbling, smudging

-UV/LED nail dryer Gel polish 30–60 sec None if used correctly
+UV/LED nail dryer Gel polish 30–60 sec None when used correctly

 Pros & Cons of Using a Hair Dryer for Nails

-Can speed up surface drying Less effective for gel polish
+• May speed up drying for regular nail polish

 hair dryer for drying nails - KentDO